tesseract-robotics-packaging/trajopt-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `tesseract-robotics` channel has been enabled, `vhacd` can be installed with:
+Once the `tesseract-robotics` channel has been enabled, `trajopt-ifopt, trajopt-sco, trajopt-utils, vhacd` can be installed with:

 ```
-conda install vhacd
+conda install trajopt-ifopt trajopt-sco trajopt-utils vhacd
 ```

-It is possible to list all of the versions of `vhacd` available on your platform with:
+It is possible to list all of the versions of `trajopt-ifopt` available on your platform with:

 ```
-conda search vhacd --channel tesseract-robotics
+conda search trajopt-ifopt --channel tesseract-robotics
 ```